 Note: All of the specialty Asian ingredients in this recipe can be found at good Asian grocers and online.

 - 1/4 cup reserved shiitake mushroom water (see below)

 - 1 teaspoon toasted sesame oil

-- 1 teaspoon kecap manis (Indonesian sweet soy sauce; see note above)
+- 1 teaspoon kecap manis (Indonesian sweet soy sauce; see note)

 - 1 tablespoon soy sauce

 - 1 teaspoon cornstarch

 - For the Stir-Fry: